vanGoghhh/tp/docs/UserGuide.md

 ### Deleting a candidate: `delete can`

-Have you successfully found a job for a candidate and you no longer need to keep his/her details in CANdidates?
+Have you successfully found a job for a candidate and you no longer need to keep his/her details in *CANdidates*?
 To delete a particular candidate from the list, you can use the command below.

 Format: `delete can INDEX`